List of Disney's Aladdin characters: Anubis

 Anubis is a villain whose sorcery is the source of the Serpent Idols' restorative magic.

 Evil Sultan

 The Evil Sultan is an evil monarch who seeks to become the new ruler of Agrabah.

 Introduced in Disney Princess Enchanted Tales: Follow Your Dreams

 Sahara

 Sahara is the horse of Jasmine's late mother, who was the only one who could ride her.
 When Sahara went missing, Jasmine searches for him and returns him to Agrabah before her father notices his disappearance.

 Hakeem

 Hakeem (voiced by Zack Shada) is a servant boy in the palace stables.
 Jasmine helps retrieve Sahara so he does not lose his job.

 Aneesa

 Aneesa (voiced by Flo Di Re) is Jasmine's loyal servant, who works in the palace.
-She first convinces a discouraged Jasmine never to give up and tries her bes and later distracts the Sultan from going to the royal stables while Jasmine searches for Sahara.
+She first convinces a discouraged Jasmine never to give up and tries her best and later distracts the Sultan from going to the royal stables while Jasmine searches for Sahara.